Mustapha-AJEGHRIR/Tensorflow_kaggle/README.md

 This repository contains my code and for the Kaggle competition [`TensorFlow - Help Protect the Great Barrier Reef`](https://www.kaggle.com/c/tensorflow-great-barrier-reef/overview)

+# Disclaimer
+Feel free to take a look in this repository, but if you want better quality code, please go to [Kaggle competition code](https://www.kaggle.com/c/tensorflow-great-barrier-reef/code).

 # Data

 To get data, please download them here : https://www.kaggle.com/c/tensorflow-great-barrier-reef/data